Sacred Story, Modern Myth: Praying with Pop Culture

 • $225.00 – Program Price - Saturday Only Commuter

-Discover a faith alive in every story—where God speaks not just in quiet prayers, but through the media that move us.
-This program invites participants to experience God’s presence not only in their personal journeys but also in the stories that animate our culture—movies, songs, books, and comics—echoing Ignatius’ invitation to “find God in all things”.
-Building on the natural impulse to share powerful stories with friends (“Have you seen this?”), we examine how that desire might reflect something sacred—an invitation from God to recognize the divine within everyday narratives.
+Discover a faith alive in every story—where God speaks not just in quiet prayers, but through the media that moves us.
+This program invites participants to experience God’s presence not only in their personal journeys but also in the stories that animate our culture—movies, songs, books, and comics—echoing the invitation of St. Ignatius of Loyola to “find God in all things.”
+Building on our natural impulse to share powerful stories with friends and strangers alike, we examine how that desire might reflect something sacred—an invitation from God to recognize the divine within everyday narratives.

 Central to the experience are four key Ignatian principles: